samheutmaker/major-a/README.md

 The date/time of the last request made during this session | `Number` The number of requests made by the user during this session | `Number` The duration of this session | `Time, milliseconds`

+This information is stored in the user

+MajorAnalytics currently only supports tracking for logged in users.
+If someone submits an issue requesting tracking for non logged in users, I will make it a priority to add it.

+####Accessing tracking information through api
+A user with administrator privelages can access the tracking information of any user through the `/tracking/:id` route in the majorRouter package where `:id` is the id of the user whose data you wish to recieve